mcelayir/mcelayir.github.io/_posts/flutter-reader.md

     <li><i>webview_flutter</i> to abe able to use webview component</li>
 </ul>

-You can add following lines to the `pubspec.yaml`file and hit the `Packages get` button in the top left of the window.
+You can add the following lines to the `pubspec.yaml` file and hit the `Packages get` button in the top left of the window.

 ```yaml
   http: ^0.12.0+2